Learning Unmasking Policies for Diffusion Language Models: Conclusion

 \section{Conclusion}

 We introduced a reinforcement learning approach for learning unmasking strategies in diffusion LLMs.
-Our experiments demonstrated that the learned policies can match and sometimes exceed the performance of recently proposed sampling heuristics, paving the way for the automated discovery of scalable and robust sampling mechanisms.
+Our experiments demonstrated that the learned policies can match or even exceed the performance of recently proposed sampling heuristics, paving the way for the automated discovery of scalable and robust sampling mechanisms.
+Furthermore, we have given quantitative and qualitative insight into how to best train and deploy such unmasking policies across several reasoning and code domains.